Shibli Faraz made Leader of House in Senate

 Senator Shibli Faraz, a former banker, has been a member of the Senate since 2015.
 He was elected from the Khyber Pakhtunkhwa.

-His uncle Barrister Syed Masood Kausar has served as the Khyber Pakhtunkhwa governor and his father late Ahmad Faraz is one of country’s leading poets.
+His uncle Barrister Syed Masood Kausar has served as the Khyber Pakhtunkhwa governor and his father late Ahmad Faraz was one of country's leading poets.

 The PTI legislator has been serving as the chairman of committees on circular debt and commerce and textile.